CVE-2009-4529

 Step 1: Target Identification: The attacker identifies a NaviCOPA Web Server instance running a vulnerable version (3.0.1.2 or earlier).

-Step 2: Payload Construction: The attacker crafts a malicious URL by appending an encoded space character (%20) to the target web page's URI (e.g., /index.php%20).
+Step 2: Crafting the Request: The attacker constructs a malicious HTTP GET request targeting a known web page, appending a trailing encoded space (%20) to the URI (e.g., /index.html%20).

-Step 3: Request Submission: The attacker sends the crafted URL to the vulnerable web server.
+Step 3: Request Submission: The attacker sends the crafted HTTP request to the vulnerable web server.

-Step 6: Source Code Disclosure: Instead of rendering the web page, the server returns the source code of the requested file (e.g., index.php) to the attacker.
+Step 5: Source Code Disclosure: Instead of rendering the webpage, the server returns the source code of the requested file (e.g., index.html) in the HTTP response.

 03 // Deep Technical Analysis

-The vulnerability stems from improper handling of URI parsing within the NaviCOPA web server.
-The server fails to correctly sanitize or reject the trailing encoded space character (%20) in the requested URL.
-When a request like /index.html%20 is received, the server likely attempts to locate the file /index.html and then, due to the flawed parsing, returns the source code of the file instead of rendering the webpage.
-This indicates a flaw in the server's logic for handling URI normalization or file path resolution, likely a missing check or incorrect implementation of string comparison or manipulation functions.
-The root cause is a logic error in how the web server processes and interprets the URL, specifically the trailing encoded space, bypassing the intended security checks.
+The vulnerability stems from an improper handling of URI parsing within the NaviCOPA web server.
+Specifically, the server fails to correctly sanitize or reject trailing encoded space characters (%20) in the requested URI.
+When a request like /index.html%20 is received, the server likely attempts to locate the file without properly stripping or ignoring the encoded space.
+This leads to the server returning the source code of the requested file instead of rendering the webpage.
+The root cause is likely a missing or inadequate input validation routine that fails to account for the encoded space character.
+This allows an attacker to bypass security checks and gain unauthorized access to sensitive information.
+The flaw is not a buffer overflow or a race condition, but a simple input validation failure.